InBold Terms and Conditions

 11.4 Props & Client Products: Any highly valuable prototypes, jewelry, or Client products provided to InBold for use on set or during production are provided entirely at the Client’s own risk.
 InBold is not liable for damage or theft of such items.

 11.5 Post-Production & Motion Graphics: Revisions for post-editing, digital imaging, layout formatting, and motion graphics are strictly limited to the correction rounds defined in Section 2.2, unless a specific rendering and editing schedule is otherwise detailed in the agreed project scope.
-Major structural changes requested after the initial edit lock will require a Change Order.
+Major structural changes requested after the initial edit lock will require a change order.

 12. IT & Hosting Services: Definitions and Scope